 |Cohort||Number who graduated with a degree or certificate within 150% of normal time||Graduation Rate||Number who transferred to another institution||Transfer rate|

 |Recipients of a Subsidized Stafford Loan that did not receive a Pell Grant||34||11||32.4%||n/a||n/a|

 |Did not receive either a Pell Grant or Subsidized Stafford Loan||889||336||37.8%||n/a||n/a|

 Source: IPEDS Graduation Rate Survey

-Completion statistics released by the Illinois Community College Board disclose how full-time students who entered Harper College in Fall 2014 compared with other community college students in Illinois.
-Almost 70% (69.6%) of Harper College students had completed, transferred, or were still enrolled three years later.
-This is higher than both the State-wide average (61.6%) and the average for our peer institutions* (65.5%).
+Completion data released by the National Center for Education Statistics (NCES) through the Integrated Postsecondary Education Data System (IPEDS) in spring 2022 disclose how full-time students who entered Harper College in fall 2017 compared with other community college students in Illinois.
+Harper College students had completed, transferred, or were still enrolled three years later at a higher rate (71.8%) than both the State-wide average (64.4%) and the average for our peer institutions** (62.2%).

 If these students were followed for four years rather than three years, the transfer and graduation rates would increase.
 Three years is a relatively short time frame for community college students, many of whom are working full-time or part-time; others may leave school temporarily for work or family reasons; or they may change their program of study; and some students may require developmental coursework upon admission.
 All of these factors tend to delay events like graduation or transfer.

 **Peer institutions include College of DuPage, Joliet Junior College, College of Lake County, Moraine Valley CC, Oakton CC, and Triton CC.